Because no one knows what she really has until she has to move out.

 - Pack and store cold and hot weather clothes when you know you will not be wearing those clothes anymore for the season.

 - Purge!
-(Marie Kondo joy philosophy, here’s the link to the book Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up), anything damaged, stained or not worn in the last 12 months.
+(Marie Kondo joy philosophy, here’s the link to find the book Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up on my Amazon Store), anything damaged, stained or not worn in the last 12 months.
 Make an “archive” pile of clothing you have stopped wearing but want to keep for sentimental reasons, or because it has value.
 “Archival pieces, like an Hermès scarf, even if it’s a print or color scheme you haven’t been into, hold on to it—over time, it will become valuable.”
 Minimize duplicates.

 - Less is more.
 Having basic pieces you can wear in multiple ways, over and over again, is better.
 Some people are big into colors and prints, but a bright standout piece is something that you can only wear a couple of times.
 That’s why it’s important to have that great little black dress, the perfect denim jacket, and the killer over-the-knee boots.
 You can mix and match and accessorize these pieces more so than a statement item.